Underrated Eyeshadow Palettes (with swatches)

 e.l.f.
 Rose Gold Nude, Juvia's Place The Warrior, Mac Cosmetics Art Library Flame-Boyant underrated eyeshadow Palettes

 Being underrated is obviously very subjective.
 Amanda from Makeup.Just.For.Fun on YouTube got me thinking about this topic when she posted a recent video on her underrated neutral palettes under $30.
-For me, an underrated product is one that no one ever talks about, or they used to talk about it but now you don’t see it mentioned.
-So let’s get into my opinions about some underrated palettes.
+For me, an underrated product is one that no one ever talks about, or they used to talk about it, but now you don’t see it mentioned.
+Let’s dive into my opinions about some underrated palettes.

 e.l.f Nude Rose Gold Eyeshadow Palette Swatches